The "Great Debate" rages. This time, the words were even stronger.

 Why do coaches around the league persist in this soft scheme?
 "You get the lead and you play not to lose.
 The key is to play to win," Beasley said.

 The pace of the questions quickened.
 After all, it marked the fifth time this season a late-game defensive collapse was the reason for defeat.
-It's a sickening thought that if this team had been able to protect its lead in all five of those games, it would be tied with the Steelers for the AFC Central lead today.
 That it happened twice against the Ravens this season is even more disheartening.
 Actually, this trend goes back to week two last season, in Baltimore, when Sharpe caught the game-winner from Tony Banks with 41 seconds to play.

 Have Jaguars defensive players voiced their opinion on the matter of this soft-zone scheme?